 - The Ocular Pathology Department is the backbone of teaching at Wills Eye.
 It conducts ongoing research into the broad spectrum of ocular diseases.
 It features state-of-the-art technology, and is a center of activity for Wills Eye residents and fellows, as well as for Thomas Jefferson University medical students.

-- The Pediatric Ophthalmology and Ocular Genetics Service treats the unique ocular problems of children.
+- The Pediatric Ophthalmology Service treats the unique ocular problems of children.
 This includes strabismus (crossed eyes) and amblyopia (lazy eye).
 Physicians also perform cataract surgery on infants as early as a few weeks old.
 The pediatric contact lens service at Wills Eye fits and stocks lenses exclusively for children.

 - The Retina Service was the first subspecialty service at Wills Eye.
 Today, an average of 15,000 patients are diagnosed and treated each year.
 All vitreoretinal diseases are treated at Wills Eye, including macular degeneration, diabetic retinopathy, uveitis, and retinitis pigmentosa.